jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:I'll let Dr. Tam start and I'mhappy to offer a response as well.
+I'll let Dr. Tam start and I'mhappy to offer a response as well.